hardenedlinux/ai-infra/train/train-with-unsloth.md

 ## Prerequisites

 The test environment is Ubuntu 24.04 with NVIDIA A10G GPU.

 First, make sure you've installed the NVIDIA driver and CUDA Toolkit according to the [Prepare the CUDA environment in AWS G5 instances undert Ubuntu 24.04](https://github.com/hardenedlinux/ai-infra/blob/master/base/aws-g5-cuda-dev-environment.md) article.

 ### Install conda

 We strongly recommended to use conda to manage your Python environment.
+It's the easiest way to avoid wasting time on dependency conflicts.

 ```bash
 wget -c https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh